The Importance of Sleep

 Whether you're 15 or 50, you should still be getting a consistent seven to nine hours of shut eye per night in order to maintain a healthy lifestyle.
 We know we need it, so why do so many of us ( 33% to be exact) skip out on sleep?
 Probably because we don't realize the importance of sleep.

 Sleep plays an essential role in our physical and mental health.
 In fact, it's just as crucial as eating a balanced diet and exercising regularly.
-Here are some of the top benefits of sleep and why good sleep so crucial to our everyday health.
+Here are some of the top benefits of sleep and why good sleep is so crucial to our everyday health.

 Why Do We Need Sleep